North America·Canada·Updated April 29, 2026

 What scams target tourists in Halifax?

-The most frequently reported tourist scams in Halifax are Fake Vacation Rental Listings, Bank Card Pickup Scam, CRA Phone Impersonation, with 2 classified as high severity.
+The most frequently reported tourist scams in Halifax are CRA Phone Impersonation, Fake Vacation Rental Listings, QR Code Fraud at Parking & Restaurants.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Halifax?